Magnetic 2D materials

 Although the field has been only around since 2016, it has become one of the most active fields in condensed matter physics and materials science and engineering.
-There have been several review articles written up to highlight its future and promise.
+There have been several review articles written to highlight its future and promise.

 Overview

-Magnetic van der Waals materials is a new addition to the growing list of 2d materials.
-The special feature of these new materials is that they exhibit a magnetic ground state, either antiferromagnetic or ferromagnetic, when they are thinned down to very few sheets or even one layer of materials.
+Magnetic van der Waals materials are a new addition to the growing list of 2D materials.
+The special feature of these new materials is that they exhibit a magnetic ground state, either ferromagnetic or antiferromagnetic, when they are thinned down to very few sheets or even one layer of materials.
 Another, probably more important, feature of these materials is that they can be easily produced in few layers or monolayer form using simple means such as scotch tape, which is rather uncommon among other magnetic materials like oxide magnets.
+Mechanical exfoliation has become the default approach for creating 2D materials from bulk crystals, especially since it is difficult to grow 2D magnetic materials from seed crystals.
+However, although exfoliation produces excellent samples and permits direct examination of the inherent magnetic characteristics of 2D magnets, this method requires considerable time and effort.

 Interest in these materials is based on the possibility of producing two-dimensional magnetic materials with ease.
 The field started with a series of papers in 2016 with a conceptual paper and a first experimental demonstration.
 The field was expanded further with the publication of similar observations in ferromagnetism the following year.
 Since then, several new materials discovered and several review papers have been published.
+The field now includes diverse ferromagnets, antiferromagnets, and more complex orders, some with room-temperature stability such as VSe_{2} and MnCO_{3}.

 Theory

-Magnetic materials have their (spins) aligned over a macroscopic length scale.
+Magnetic materials have their spins aligned over a macroscopic length scale.
 Alignment of the spins is typically driven by exchange interaction between neighboring spins.
 While at absolute zero ($T = 0$) the alignment can always exist, thermal fluctuations misalign magnetic moments at temperatures above the Curie temperature ($T_C$), causing a phase transition to a non-magnetic state.
 Whether $T_C$ is above the absolute zero depends heavily on the dimensions of the system.